Dr. Joseph Amante y Zapata is professor of music at CCRI and as Director of Choral

 vocalist at religious services and is a violist with the South County Chamber Orchestra

 and a member of the Strings Orchestra at the Neighborhood Guild in Peace Dale.

 The CCRI choirs have premiered two choral works of New Spain, which Dr. Amante transcribed.
 Recently, he has collaborated with a colleague from Indiana, Dr. John McIntyre, commissioning a piece for the CCRI choirs.
 The piece was debuted at the Fall 2015 concert, Anchor of Hope (see http://jsmcintyre.com/).
 "Most important to me, and to my students, is that they broaden their experience both within and outside of the classroom.
 I have taken the CCRI choirs to a choral competition at McGill University in Montreal, Canada, to Boston to participate in a choral festival alongside the Boston Pro Musica, and to New York City to participate in a community college festival at Carnegie Hall."

 Dr. Amante has been an officer of the American Choral Directors Association for many years in the states California, Massachusetts and Rhode Island.
-Amante and his wife, Terry Deeney, also a professor and associate dean at URI, reside in South Kingstown with their son, Christian and daughter, Olivia.
+Amante and his wife, Terry Deeney, also a professor at URI, reside in South Kingstown with their son, Christian and daughter, Olivia.